Cos Cob station: Station layout

-The station has two high-level side platforms each six cars long.

-The station has 567 parking spaces, 361 owned by the state.
+The station has two high-level side platforms, each six cars long, serving the outer tracks of the four-track Northeast Corridor.
+The station has 567 parking spaces, of which 361 are owned by the state.

 Built in about 1894, the station house is a modest wood-frame structure measuring about 50 × 20 ft.
 It has a clapboarded exterior, and an asymmetrical gabled roof with a short face toward the track, caused by the loss of the original platform shelter.
 The interior retains most of its original finishes.
 It was listed on the National Register of Historic Places in 1989 as Cos Cob Railroad Station.
 The nearby Mianus River Railroad Bridge is also listed on the National Register.
 The Cos Cob Power Station, a former New Haven Railroad electrical substation on the western edge of that bridge, is also NRHP-registered despite being demolished during the turn of the millennium.